-This information is accurate as of March 26, 2020.
+This information is accurate as of April 5, 2022.
 These agency-wide changes that we’ve implemented are aligned with current public guidelines from county and state officials.
 They are also aligned with our mission to help vulnerable individuals and families in the Puget Sound region achieve well-being, health and stability.
 We are committed to serving our community in this evolving moment.
-Please check back on this page regularly for the most recent updates.

 Yes!
-We are still serving clients, but we are shifting our services to telephone and web-based interactions where possible.
+We are still serving clients, but we have shifted our services to telephone and web-based interactions where possible.
 Our Seattle and Kent campuses are open, but we are limiting access to essential services.
-Our Eastside campus is closed to clients through the month of March.
+Our Eastside campus is closed to clients currently.
 We are adhering to local, state and national guidelines and are adapting as necessary.

 We understand this is an uncertain and worrisome time.
-Please visit our Emergency Services page and fill out the request form.
+Please visit our Community Stabilization Services page and fill out the request form.
 If we’re able to assist you, we will respond within one week of your inquiry.

 All JFS employees are encouraged to work from home if they are able, until the foreseeable future.
 We have provided remote work equipment for all employees based on their roles.
-Direct service staff are in the process of shifting how they interact with clients to include alternatives like telehealth therapy for counseling.
+Direct service staff have shifted how they interact with clients to include alternatives like telehealth therapy for counseling.
 Our Instruction & Support Specialist (ISS) staff have begun going back into some clients’ homes to provide critical in-home services.
 Staff members have completed educational trainings on how to use comprehensive Personal Protective Equipment, including face shields and gowns, before making these visits.